- Google Drive, a cloud-based file syncing allows you to playback videos stored in the cloud.

 Using your web browser, you can open Google Drive and open any video stored there and you can play it right there.

-Most of the times it is because the video was recently uploaded and the service didn’t get a chance to convert it.
-Otherwise, the file format might be incompatible with Google Drive and you need to download and view it on your device.
+Most of the time it is because the video was recently uploaded and the service didn’t get a chance to convert it.
+Here’s an excellent guide to fix this problem with Google Drive.

 Any files you upload to Google Drive are stored as they are.
 However, files synced from Google Photos will be compressed if the “High Quality” option is activated.
 Only switching to “Original” will avoid conversion.
 Note that a file uploaded directly to the Drive will not be influenced by that Google Photos setting so it will upload as it is.